 You know, we've been doing something, and it's really beginning to come more into focus every day.

-You know, people ask me about well, why do you support Donald Trump?
+You know, people ask me about, well, why do you support Donald Trump?

-I said, uh because he's doing everything I have believed for 30 years to get the country on track, and I have stated publicly for 30 years.
+I said, because he's doing everything I have believed for 30 years to get the country on track.

-Now my some of my views over 30 years have changed.
+Now, some of my views over 30 years have changed.

-You know, I've I've I just feel after Iraq and Afghanistan and Vietnam that I I really am fixated and focused on building the next generation of warfare so we don't ever again have to send our national treasure abroad and put them in a situation that they're going door to door, banging on doors, you know, looking for those making IEDs or those involved in terrorism or some of the leaders that are involved in killing American troops.
+You know, I just feel after Iraq and Afghanistan and Vietnam that I really am fixated and focused on building the next generation of warfare so we don't ever again have to send our national treasure abroad and put them in a situation that they're going door to door, banging on doors, you know, looking for those making IEDs or those involved in terrorism or some of the leaders that are involved in killing American troops.

 There's got to be a better way to fight a war.